Investigating IVC with Accumulation Schemes

 This project has nix support, as such, navigating

-to /code
+to /code and typing

-, will install the necessary
+nix develop, will install the necessary

 rust version, with the correct formatter and